Recapitulation theory: Contemporary criticism

 Drawing by Wilhelm His of chick brain compared to folded rubber tube, 1874.
 Ag (Anlage) = Optic lobes, matching bulges in rubber tube.

 Haeckel's theory and drawings were criticised by his contemporary, the anatomist Wilhelm His Sr. (1831–1904), who had developed a rival "causal-mechanical theory" of human embryonic development.
 His's work specifically criticised Haeckel's methodology, arguing that the shapes of embryos were caused most immediately by mechanical pressures resulting from local differences in growth.
 These differences were, in turn, caused by "heredity".
 He compared the shapes of embryonic structures to those of rubber tubes that could be slit and bent, illustrating these comparisons with accurate drawings.
-Stephen Jay Gould noted in his 1977 book Ontogeny and Phylogeny that His's attack on Haeckel's recapitulation theory was far more fundamental than that of any empirical critic, as it effectively stated that Haeckel's "biogenetic law" was irrelevant.
+Stephen Jay Gould noted in his 1977 book Ontogeny and Phylogeny that his attack on Haeckel's recapitulation theory was far more fundamental than that of any empirical critic, as it effectively stated that Haeckel's "biogenetic law" was irrelevant.